makerdao/market-maker-keeper/README.md

 ### Installation of `setzer`

-All market maker keepers use `setzer` in order to access price feeds like GDAX, Kraken etc. This interface is built on top of `setzer` so in order for it to work correctly, `setzer` and its dependencies must be installed and available to the keepers.
+Some market maker keepers use `setzer` in order to access price feeds like Gemini, Kraken etc. This interface is built on top of `setzer` so in order for it to work correctly, `setzer` and its dependencies must be installed and available to the keepers.
 Please see: <https://github.com/makerdao/setzer>.

-Without `setzer` installed, the `--price-feed` argument can not be used and only the default price feed (provided by `Tub`) will be available.
+Without `setzer` installed, the `--price-feed dai_eth` will lack reliability when the main price feed (which is currently a GDAX ETH/USD WebSocket) will become unavailable.

 ## Bands configuration